,

 So, where do you use tone of voice?
 You should try to incorporate your tone of voice into all types of communication, including:

-• marketing, such as social media posts and online advertising
+• marketing, such as social media posts and small business advertising

 • internal communications like company-wide emails